ryanburgess/declutter/README.md

 ```

 ## Use
-Run the command `declutter-desktop` to clean up the files on your desktop.
+Run the command `declutter` to clean up the files on your desktop.

 ## Contributing
 1. Fork it